Freezing of molecular rotation in a paramagnetic crystal studied by $^{31}$P NMR: Results and discussion

 where $\gamma$ and $\theta'$ are the angles between the symmetry-axis direction vector and $\vec{r}_{jk}$ or the externally applied magnetic field, respectively.
 The angular dependence of the $^{31}$P-NMR second moment $M_{2}$ of the P$_{11}$ and P$_{21}$ sites was calculated in the presence of PF$_6$ molecular reorientations around the symmetry axes $6C_2$, $4C_3$, and $3C_4$, using Eqs.~(\ref{eq:M2}) and (\ref{eq:M2_coeff_rotation}).
-The angular dependences for each rotational PF$_6$ motion are compared to the experimental values of $M_2$ at 35~K ($3C_4$), 100~K ($6C_2$), and 200~K ($4C_3$), as shown in Figs.~\ref{fig:ang_dep}(b)-\ref{fig:ang_dep}(d).
-Excellent agreement between the calculations for the phosphorous site P$_{21}$ and the experimental data is observed.
+The angular dependences for each rotational PF$_6$ motion are compared to the experimental values of $\sqrt{M_2}$ at 35~K ($3C_4$), 100~K ($6C_2$), and 200~K ($4C_3$), as shown in Figs.~\ref{fig:ang_dep}(b)-\ref{fig:ang_dep}(d).
+An excellent agreement between the calculations for the phosphorous site P$_{21}$ and the experimental data is observed.
 For the given rotation in the $ac$ plane, the different crystallographic orientations of the PF$_6$ molecules of the sites P$_{11}$ and P$_{21}$, as depicted in the inset of Fig.~\ref{fig:ang_dep}(a), result in quantitative differences of the calculated second moment anisotropies for the respective sites, depending on the symmetry axes of the given molecular rotation mode.
 Note that the calculations of $M_2$ do not include any free parameter.

 As the only small deviation, at~100~K, the experimentally determined $\sqrt{M_2}$ mostly follows the calculations for the P$_{21}$ site, although a broader line is expected for the P$_{11}$ site.
-Nevertheless, the excellent overall agreement between the experimental and calculated second moment allows to assign the PF$_6$ molecular reorientation modes to the respective temperature regimes of constant $\sqrt{M_2}$.
+Nevertheless, the excellent overall agreement between the experimental and calculated second moment allows assignment of the PF$_6$ molecular reorientation modes to the respective temperature regimes of constant $\sqrt{M_2}$.
 The motional modes in the different temperature regimes can be described as depicted by the insets in Figs.~\ref{fig:ang_dep}(b)-\ref{fig:ang_dep}(d).
+At all temperatures, the same type of the PF$_6$ molecular orientations for both inequivalent PF$_6$ molecules, yielding the P$_{11}$ and P$_{21}$ sites, are expected.